-The retail value of the coin, or dealer pricing, although higher then the wholesale price will vary based on the individual dealer.
-Generally, the coins will have a retail price that is three to four times the wholesale value.
+The retail value of the coin, or dealer pricing, although higher than the wholesale price, will vary based on the individual dealer and retailer.
+Generally, coins that're sold in conventional coin-oriented operations will have a retail price that is three to four times the wholesale value.

 Determining the Value of a Coin

 There are several methods you can use to determine the value of an old coin, such as a 1917 penny, which includes things like checking out the market or turning to concrete price guides to instruct you through the murky world of value assessment.

 Look on eBay to see the selling price of the same kind of coin that you've got in your collection.
 It's important to check the completed auctions in the section called Coins and Paper Money.
 Find a coin that's in the same condition as the one you have, and you'll get an idea of the actual prices that the artifact is bringing when sold at auction.

 Check for the value of the coin on websites that report coin values.
 There are specific websites that provide wholesale and retail coin pricing, such as: